 48. We reviewed the status of the recommendations that we made directly to management in last year's Report to the Board and we are satisfied with the progress made by management in addressing our recommendations.

 49. The following table presents the progress on each recommendation made.

 Recommendations Progress 50.
-The Centre should ensure that all recruitment documentation be kept on file with the same depth and breadth.
-This will ensure that there is full transparency of the process followed and the subsequent results. • 51.
-The Centre should include in its service catalogue the contribution to IT-related and Centre's goals to ensure that services are always relevant to the Centre's wanted outcomes. • 52.
-As recommended to the International Labour Organisation (ILO) in 2013, we now recommend that the Centre adopts a similar best practice of issuing a statement of management responsibility signed by those charged with governance as part of its financial report.
-The Centre could take advantage of ILO's work on this matter.
-This statement will help to clarify the roles and responsibilities of management in the preparation and presentation of the financial statements and the accompanying notes. • 53.
-The Centre should monitor and review the proposed developments in financial reporting for the public sector and assess whether additional financial or non-financial information would benefit the users of the financial statements in better understanding the Centre's financial results and help the Centre in fulfilling its oversight responsibilities. • Number of recommendations Recommendations fully implemented 4 3 Leç gend of progress: • Full implementation: Fully addressed with implementation of a plan or a new process and expected results achieved.
+The Centre should ensure that all recruitment do on file with the same depth and breadth.
+This will full transparency of the process followed and the l ensure that there is 51.
+The Centre should include in its service cataloguto IT-related and Centre's goals to ensure that service relevant to the Centre's wanted outcomes.
+52. As recommended to the International Labour Orgin 2013, we now recommend that the Centre addractice of issuing a statement of management respective by those charged with governance as part of its The Centre could take advantage of ILO's work of This statement will help to clarify the roles and remanagement in the preparation and presentation statements and the accompanying notes. opts a similar best esponsibility signed inancial report. on this matter. esponsibilities of 53.
+The Centre should monitor and review the proporting for the public sector and assertinancial or non-financial information would benefinancial statements in better understanding the results and help the Centre in fulfilling its oversig ss whether additional fit the users of the Centre's financial Number of recommendations Recommendations fully implemented 4 3 Legend of progress: Full implementation: Fully addressed with implementation of a plan or a new process and expected results achieved.
 Ongoing implementation: Formal plans created for organizational changes with appropriate resources and a reasonable timetable.
-Implementation had partially achieve results. ۲ No progress has been made.
+Implementation had partially achieved the expected results.

+No progress has been made.